THOMASELOVE/431-classes-2024/movies/breakout3.md

 We will complete this task in Class 15 (2024-10-15).

+## Breakout Activity 2 report

+A Brief Report on your Proposed Variables and Exploratory Questions from Breakout 2 [is available here](breakout2_results.md).

 ## 81 Variables are in `movies_2024-10-15`

-The current codebook for the data set called **movies_2024-10-15**, is listed below.
+The primary outcome from Breakout Activity 2 was a new data set, called **movies_2024-10-15**.
+The current codebook is listed below.
 A more detailed version is in the Variable Descriptions tab in the **movies_2024-10-15** sheet available in our Shared folder on Google Drive.
+An Excel version of the file is [available for download here](https://github.com/THOMASELOVE/431-classes-2024/raw/refs/heads/main/movies/movies_2024-10-15.xlsx), if you prefer.

 Variable | Source | Description
 :---------: | :----: | -----------------------------------------------------------------------------------------------